celestialfault/Swift-Cogs/README.md

 # Cogs

-**A lot of these cogs reference servers as guilds in their command output and help docs, and as such this readme also references them as such as well.**
+**A lot of these cogs reference servers as guilds in their command output and help docs, and as such this readme also references them as such.**

 Any references to `[p]` should be replaced with your bots command prefix.